yousefalm1/emerge-fitness-website/README.md

 - The bug issue was with the header because I didn't use flex box when I first started writing the code for it but as I continued working on the project, I started using flex box, which causes issues with the responsiveness of the page.
 As a result, I had to use flex box to rewrite the header's CSS.
 - On smaller screens, the footer's logo and address moved to the left.
 I was able to fix this by using a media query and text align: centre.
 - The third issue was that I added background-size to the hero image, which made it appear stretched and unappealing to look at.
 The solution I used was to remove the background-size, which significantly improved the image's appearance.
-- When the dimensions go under 450px the three nav links are too big for smalller screens the soutlion was changing flex-direction from row to column.
+- The three navigation links become too large for smaller screens when the dimensions drop below 450px, so the solution was to change the flex-direction from row to column.
+- Anyone could change the size of the text area box, so I added resize: none to make it unadjustable.

 ---